apache/nuttx/configs/lc823450-xgevk/README.txt

 nsh> echo "enable 1" > /proc/dvfs

-In addition, you can change CPU frequency to 160/80/40.
+In addition, you can change CPU frequency to 160/80/40 manually.
 To change the frequency, enable the DVFS first then do the following.

 nsh> echo "cur_freq 80" > /proc/dvfs.

+If you want to run in autonomous mode,

+nsh> echo "auto 1" > /proc/dvfs.

+In autonomous mode, you don't need to set cur_freq.
+Instead, cur_freq will show the current CPU frequency.

-Currently, DVFS works in manual mode and Vdd1 is fixed to 1.2V which will be changed in the future version.
+NOTE: Currently Vdd1 is fixed to 1.2V which will be changed in the future version.

 TODO
 ^^^^